 A note on selectivity: Princeton is notorious for very selective clubs.
 The ‘Prince’ is very inclusive: if you want to be a part of our community we want you.
 While a few individual sections may not have the capacity to take all applicants, there are always sections that need more staff.
 Specifically, we encourage applications to our Newsletter, Copy, Graphics, Print Design, and Audience sections.

-The ‘Prince’ has 19 sections which can be really intimidating.
+The ‘Prince’ consists of many different sections, which may seem intimidating at first.
 We encourage you to start in one or two sections, but there’s always an opportunity to explore.
 The joining process is split into two groups.
-The reporting sections, namely News, Opinion, Sports, The Prospect, Features, Data, Podcast, and Video, will all undergo a training process split over two weekends.
+The reporting sections, namely News, Opinion, Sports, The Prospect, Features, Data, Podcast, and Reels, will all undergo a unique training process.
 After, we will work with you to determine your best fit for a reporting section.
 If you are interested in a design-based section but aren’t sure which one, we encourage you to join Audience, which has an Undecided program.

 Note: This process applies to the ‘Prince’ editorial teams.
 The ‘Prince’ Business and Tech teams have separate application processes.